 The Australian Embassy and our Consulates-General continue to offer passport services during the Coronavirus (COVID-19) pandemic.

-Some offices are accepting appointments to receive passport applications in person.
-Appointment availability varies by location.
+Appointment availability may be limited in some locations.
 In addition, local health requirements prevent clients in some states from attending certain offices until a mandatory quarantine and/or testing has been completed.
 Please visit our Where To Apply page for details on where you can make an appointment.

 Visiting our offices during COVID-19